Avocarrot/authentication-client/README.md

 ```
 #### Sandbox
 All calls to Authentication API are mocked and a temporary session is provided.
-This means that for each session you will be able to:
-- Authenticate using the default Sandbox User found in [`/fixtures/users.json`](https://github.com/Avocarrot/authentication-client/blob/master/fixtures/users.json)
-- Create a new user
-- Update an existing User

 ```javascript
 import AuthenticationClient from 'authentication-client';